-The Synth Pro has a 37-note Fatar keyboard and pitch/mod wheels, while the Synth Pro Desktop has capacitance-sensing keys and pitch/mod touchstrips.
+The Synth Pro has a 37-note Fatar keyboard and pitch/mod wheels - check out the video above for our first impressions - while the Synth Pro Desktop has capacitance-sensing keys and pitch/mod touchstrips.
 The sound engines for each model are the same.

 The original Uno Synth had a 2-pole OTA multimode filter, but the Pro versions go further by adding a new SSI 2/4-pole low-pass filter with self-oscillation into the mix.
 You can use the two filters in series or parallel and with invertible phase, giving you a total of 24 possible filter modes.